Imesunny/WineProject_Collab/README.md

 # WineMine Ecommerce-Application

 In this project we have tried to make an Online Wine Ecommerce Website And and added functionally like Signup, Login, Search, Cart page, Payment Page.
-We used HTML, CSS, JavaScript ,Bootstrap, ES6 Tech Stacks.
+We used HTML, CSS, JavaScript ,Bootstrap, ES6 Tech Stacks to build this application.

 Team Members:-